2i2c-org/team-compass/people/compensation.md

 Our time off policy is documented in our [Taking time off](./time-off.md) section.

-### Mechanism for payment
+### Mechanism for reimbursement

-For anything that involves purchasing equipment, services, tickets, etc, we have these options:
+For anything that involves purchasing equipment, services, tickets, etc, our reimbursement process is documentend in our [Reimbursements and Ramp](../administration/reimburse.md) section.

-* Employee team members can pay via their own methods, and request a reimbursement via Ramp.
-* Contractor team members can pay via their own methods, and include a reimbursement line item in a monthly invoice.

-Any team member can request that 2i2c pay for something with the 2i2c organization card.

 ### Equipment